Fleuve Noir Anticipation: History

-Fleuve Noir Anticipation was launched in September 1951.
-It consisted of paperback books sold at a low price but distinguished by sophisticated cover art by René Brantonne.
-Topics followed the tastes of the period, with more than half of the titles published in the 1950s and 60s belonging to the space opera genre.
+Fleuve Noir Anticipation was initiated in September 1951.
+It consisted of paperback books sold at a modest price but distinguished by sophisticated cover art by René Brantonne.
+Topics conformed to the styles of the period, with more than half of the titles published during the 1950s and 60s belonging to the space opera genre.

 Fleuve noir cultivated mostly "house writers", notably Jimmy Guieu and F. Richard-Bessière.
 But it also recruited young French-language authors, and motivated thriller writers to try writing science fiction, such as Georges-Jean Arnaud, who published his first genre texts in the series.
-According to George Edgar Slusser, Fleuve Noir Anticipation was where the leading French science fiction authors of the 1970s published their first novels.
+According to George Edgar Slusser, Fleuve Noir Anticipation was where the major French science fiction authors of the 1970s published their first novels.

 List of novels

-Numbering the books published under the Fleuve Noir Anticipation imprint is complicated because some were republished and some were initially published hors série, outside of the series.
+Numbering the books published with the imprint Fleuve Noir Anticipation is complicated because some were republished and some were published initially hors série, outside of the series.
 Lists of the entire series were compiled by Roland C. Wagner in the last volume of the collection and by Alain Douilly.